-Not surprisingly, insurance companies rarely like to share.
+Not surprisingly, insurance companies or corporate defendants rarely like to share.

 In many insurance disputes, there are hundreds and even thousands of similarly situated cases.
 Meaning if you have been wronged in a certain way by an insurance company, it's likely the case you are not alone.
 As a result, many different lawsuits are filed across a diversity of jurisdictions.
 The problem is that in each case, the insurers like to try and prevent plaintiffs (meaning policyholders like you) from sharing your information with other policyholders that may be having the same dispute, and similar litigation, with the same insurer.

 In a perfect world, all of this information would be freely shared because, after all, the goal in litigation is to reveal the true facts so that cases can be fairly decided.
 But insurers fight this, frequently insisting that protective orders be entered that prohibit you from sharing your litigation documents or experiences with other litigants.